 All requirements are met to retain allocable income tax credits such that there will be no recapture of income tax credits.

-The investor expects that the estimated residual value of the investment will be zero.

 All of the conditions are met to require use of the proportional amortization method.

 After 10 years, the tax equity investor has a right to require that the project sponsor purchase the tax equity investor’s equity interest for a nominal amount.
-It is assumed that the Put option will be exercised.
+It is assumed that the Put option will be exercised and has a contractually agreed upon residual value of $1,000.

+In Years 1-3 the investor is able to utilize all allocated tax credits in the same period they were received.
+In Year 4, the investor is only able to utilize half of that year’s allocated tax credit and defers the remainder for utilization in Year 5.

 Proportional Amortization Method with Statutory Modifications